Today’s Passage – Isaiah 5 – 8 (Click on the references to listen to the audio – click here to view the text from the

 “What could have been done more to my vineyard, that I have not done in it? wherefore, when I looked that it should bring forth grapes, brought it forth wild grapes? … For the vineyard of the LORD of hosts is the house of Israel, and the men of Judah his pleasant plant: and he looked for judgment, but behold oppression; for righteousness, but behold a cry.”
 (Isaiah 5:4, 7)

 Our church has a lot of property, most of which is undeveloped.
-A few years ago a couple from our church asked if they could use a small patch of that land to plant a community garden.
+Many years ago now, a couple from our church asked if they could use a small patch of that land to plant a community garden.
 At first I was a little hesitant, but I agreed to let these folks plant their little garden as long as it didn’t cost the church too much money, and as long as it didn’t require any extra work from me.
 I had to admit, I was fascinated watching the whole process, from the cultivation of the ground to the actual planting.
 In the years we had that garden, we actually reaped quite a bit of vegetables.
-Personally, I was a big fan of the little cherry tomatoes, and so was my grandson, Jaxon.
+Personally, I was a big fan of the little cherry tomatoes and so was my grandson, Jaxon.
 Whenever he was at the church, we always walked back to the garden to eat a few.
-One day, I was out in the garden with one of the men, and he noticed a rather large green caterpillar on one of the tomato plants, very similar to the one pictured above.
+One day, I was out in the garden with one of the men and he noticed a rather large green caterpillar on one of the tomato plants, very similar to the one pictured above.
 After careful inspection, he discovered another one on another plant.
-If left unchecked these pests would have completely consumed all of the plants, and our little garden would have been ruined.
+If left unchecked these pests would have completely consumed all of the plant and our little garden would have been ruined.